PrairieLearn/PrairieLearn/docs/dev-guide.md

 });
 ```

-* The stored procedures are all contained in a separate [database schema](https://www.postgresql.org/docs/12/ddl-schemas.html) with a name like `server_2021_06_29t19_28_32_247z_e3khma`.
+* The stored procedures are all contained in a separate [database schema](https://www.postgresql.org/docs/12/ddl-schemas.html) with a name like `server_2021-07-07T20:25:04.779Z_T75V6Y`.
 To see a list of the schemas use the `\dn` command in `psql`.

-* To be able to use the stored procedures from the `psql` command line it is necessary to get the most recent schema name using `\dn` and set the `search_path` to use this schema name and the `public` schema:
+* To be able to use the stored procedures from the `psql` command line it is necessary to get the most recent schema name using `\dn` and set the `search_path` to use this _quoted_ schema name and the `public` schema:

 ```
-set search_path to server_2021_06_29t19_28_32_247z_e3khma,public;
+set search_path to "server_2021-07-07T20:25:04.779Z_T75V6Y",public;
 ```

 * During startup we initially have no non-public schema in use.
 We first run the migrations to update all tables in the `public` schema, then we call `sqldb.setRandomSearchSchema()` to activate a random per-execution schema, and we run the sproc creation code to generate all the stored procedures in this schema.
 This means that every invocation of PrairieLearn will have its own locally-scoped copy of the stored procedures which are the correct versions for its code.
 This lets us upgrade PrairieLearn servers one at a time, while old servers are still running with their own copies of their sprocs.
-When PrairieLearn first starts up it has `search_path = public`, but later it will have `search_path = server_2021_06_29t19_28_32_247z_e3khma,public` so that it will first search the random schema and then fall back to `public`.
+When PrairieLearn first starts up it has `search_path = public`, but later it will have `search_path = "server_2021-07-07T20:25:04.779Z_T75V6Y",public` so that it will first search the random schema and then fall back to `public`.
 The naming convention for the random schema uses the local instance name, the date, and a random string.
+Note that schema names need to be quoted using double-quotations in `psql` because they contain characters such as hyphens.

 * For more details see `sprocs/array_and_number.sql` and comments in `server.js` near the call to `sqldb.setRandomSearchSchema()`.